Cuda-Chen/cuda-chen.github.io/_posts/neon-clmul.md

 ### Apply ternany operator

 Modern compiler can optimize the ternany operator into conditional move to prevent branching.
-As a consequence,
+As a consequence, we can re-write the `if...else` statement into ternany operator:

 ```c
 for (int bit = 0; bit < 8; bit++)
     crc = (crc & 1) ? ((crc >> 1) ^ UINT32_C(0x82f63b78)) : (crc >> 1);
 ```

-not good as mentioned in https://github.com/DLTcollab/sse2neon/pull/627#discussion_r1453360563
+However, as mentioned by the reviewer [^4], we should come up with another way to utilize the power of NEON.

 ## Table method

+*describe the byte to T*

 ```c
 ```